 Some of the public choice scholars has also brought the institution of democratic governance in a study.
-Scholars like Mark Crain, William Shughart and Robert Tollison has made study on the President or chief executive officer and the independent judiciary.
+Scholars like Mark Crain, William Shughart and Robert Tollison have made studies on the President or chief executive officer and the independent judiciary.
 They pointed out, that the occupants of these positions as self-interested people, who by exercising the power of veto bills, on the one hand and by ruling on the constitutionality of laws, on the other, add stability to democratic decision making processes and increase the durability of the favours granted to special interest groups and, hence the amounts the groups are willing to pay for them.

-Public Choice emphasised much about the Democratic theory also.
-They observed that social function of democracy has been fulfilled accidentally by the continuous struggle for power between parties. just as the social function of markets is fulfilled incidentally by the competitive struggle for profits among firms.
+Public Choice emphasized much about the Democratic theory also.
+They observed that the democracy could be functioning properly by the continuous struggle for power between the parties, just as the markets could be functioning well the competitive struggle for profits among firms.

-The scholars like Gordon Tullock and James Buchanan has also interpreted the advanced societies with liberal democratic constitution, and they draw much attention towards the dark site of the modern life in the welfare state.
-They claimed that the public sector has been suffering from inherent systemic failure in terms of policy-making and implementation.
+The scholars like Gordon Tullock and James Buchanan has also interpreted the advanced societies with liberal democratic constitution, and they draw much attention towards the dark side of the modern life in the welfare state.
+They claimed that the public sector has been suffering from inherent systematic failure in terms of policy-making and implementation.